NYC Theft Crime Attorney

 If you have been accused of larceny in New York, find the representation you need at Kenneth E. Belkin, Esq.
-Instead of pleading guilty or accepting the first plea offer that comes your way, rely on an experienced criminal defense lawyer to help you make the right decision for your future.
+Instead of pleading guilty or accepting the first plea offer that comes your way, rely on an experienced NYC theft crime lawyer to help you make the right decision for your future.
 Ken Belkin has extensive experience fighting to protect the rights of those accused of theft and has a proven track record of case dismissals.

 He can defend you against all types of theft crime charges, including:

 Get a New York City theft crime lawyer on your side by calling (718) 395-6755 now.

 In New York, theft is defined as taking property that is not rightfully yours with intent to deprive the owner of its possession.
 Theft, or larceny, can take several forms, including acquiring lost property, larceny by trick, issuing a bad check, obtaining property by false pretenses, and taking property by extortion.

 Like most states, New York classifies theft offenses according to the value of the property involved.
 Lower-level offenses are referred to as “petit larceny,” or “petty theft.”
 Charged as a Class A misdemeanor, this crime involves the unlawful taking of property that is valued under $1,000.
 When the property is worth more than $1,000, the charges are elevated to “grand larceny,” which can be a Class E, D, C, or B felony.